 In a centralized organization, decisions are made by a small group of people and then communicated to the lower-level managers.
 The involvement of only a few people makes the decision-making process more efficient since they can discuss the details of each decision in one meeting.
 The decisions are then communicated to the lower levels of the organization for implementation.
 If lower-level managers are involved in the decision-making process, the process will take longer and conflicts will arise.
 That will make the implementation process lengthy and complicated because some managers may object to the decisions if their input is ignored.

 The standardized procedures and better supervision in a centralized organization result in improved quality of work.
 There are supervisors in each department who ensure that the outputs are uniform and of high quality.
 The use of advanced equipment reduces potential wastage from manual work and also helps guarantee high-quality work.
 Standardization of work also reduces the replication of tasks that may result in high labor costs.

 Disadvantages of Centralization

 1. Bureaucratic leadership

-Centralized management resembles a dictatorial form of leadership where employees are only expected to deliver results according to what the top executives assigned them.
-Employees are unable to contribute to the decision-making process of the organization, and they are merely implementers of decisions made at the higher level.
-Even when the employees face difficulties in implementing some of the decisions, the executives will not understand because they are only decision-makers and not implementers of the decisions.
+Centralized management resembles a dictatorial form of leadership where employees are only expected to deliver results according to what the top executives assign them.
+Employees are unable to contribute to the decision-making process of the organization, and they are merely implementers of decisions made at a higher level.
+When the employees face difficulties in implementing some of the decisions, the executives will not understand because they are only decision-makers and not implementers of the decisions.
 The result of such actions is a decline in performance because the employees lack the motivation to implement decisions taken by top-level managers without the input of lower-level employees.

 2. Remote control